get a quote

 One of the most important aspects of building regulations, particularly for extensions, is energy efficiency.
 This is where U-values come into play.
 A U-value measures how effective a material is as an insulator.
 The lower the U-value, the better the insulation.

 In 2024, U-value requirements have tightened in the UK to ensure that buildings are more energy-efficient.
-For extensions and new builds, the current standards are as follows:
+For extensions, the current standards are as follows:

 • Walls: Maximum U-value of 0.18 W/m²K